meadsteve/meadsteve.github.io/_posts/2021-10-01-learning-rust.markdown

 Following ["the book"](https://doc.rust-lang.org/book) and using [clion](https://www.jetbrains.com/clion/) as an IDE.

 ## Delights
-### Immutable by default
-I like being able to control where mutation happens so defaulting to immutable makes a lot of sense to me.

 ### Nice error messages
 The compilers errors are generally very helpful.
 For example if I miss out a possiblity in a match expression: